 - #xubuntu for community support; click here to join using the webchat

-- #xubuntu-offtopic for offtopic discussion (not related to support or development)
+- #xubuntu-offtopic for offtopic discussion and general chatter

 To join the community support channel, you can use the link above.
-To join any of the channels, you can use the XChat IRC client, which is installed by default in Xubuntu.
-You can find XChat under the Internet category in the applications menu.
+To join any of the channels, you can also use the Pidgin IM client, which is installed by default in Xubuntu.
+You can find Pidgin under the Internet category in the applications menu.

 Online forums and answer sites

 Please note: These resources are not Xubuntu-specific by nature; not all of the information is applicable to Xubuntu directly.

 You can find the official Ubuntu forums at ubuntuforums.org, to get help with Xubuntu try the Desktop Environments category of the forums – use Xfce or Xubuntu as the tag to help categorize your request.